[Major revision–posted 7/13/23 (replaces 5/28/19 edition)]

 PURPOSE: This Operating Policy/Procedure (OP) defines the steps involved in the legal destruction of records that have ceased to have sufficient value to warrant retention.

-REVIEW: This OP will be reviewed every four years in May by the University Archivist of Texas Tech University with substantive revisions forwarded through the senior vice provost to the provost/senior vice president.
+REVIEW: This OP will be reviewed every four years in May by the University Archivist of Texas Tech University with substantive revisions forwarded through the Senior Vice Provost to the Provost and Senior Vice President.

 1. Yearly, an appointed individual in each department should review records on hand to determine whether departmental documents should be retained or destroyed.

 2. The department shall comply with the Texas Tech University System Records Retention Schedule (see attachment) prepared by the Texas Tech University System and approved by the State and Local Records Management Division of the Texas State Library and Archives Commission (TSLAC).
 The retention times apply to the master copy, as provided in Chapter 441, Texas Government Code.
 These include paper, micro-media, electronic records, or other material that is involved in the transaction of official state business.
 The convenience copy should not be kept any longer than necessary.

 3. Master copy refers to the one original or "master" version of a document.
 Convenience copy refers to all duplicate copies of a document.
 Convenience copies can be disposed of at any time and should not be kept longer than the primary copy's retention time.

 4. The retention time of a record applies regardless of the record's format, be it electronic, micro-media, or paper.

 5. Primary copies of records de-accessioned, disposed of, or destroyed shall be listed on a records disposition log.
 The department should retain a copy of this disposition log for the appropriate time as listed on the university's records retention schedule.
 Currently, this is 10 years.